privacy-scaling-explorations/maci/README.md

 npm run test
 ```

-For the `contracts` unit tests, run the tests one by one.
+For `contracts` and `integrationTests`, run the tests one by one.
 This prevents
 incorrect nonce errors.

 First, start a Ganache instance in a separate terminal: